|

 The apostles felt that they did not have the time to do these jobs

 as well as preach the gospel.
-Although

-they were doing they were deacons.
+appears by what they were doing they were deacons.
 Paul

 says that these men should be worthy of respect (they should live a life